Aspect

 Time Limit

 A strict 10-minute countdown timer with one available extension for an additional 10 minutes.
-The timer is clear and predictable — you always know exactly how much time remains.
+The timer is clear and predictable.
+You always know exactly how much time remains.
 The downside is that 10-20 minutes can be tight if an email takes several minutes to arrive or if you need to complete a multi-step verification process.

 Pricing Model